ucsw80/kitcoin/README.md

 and therefore know your exact balance.
 In a future release, public data encryption will extend to transactions as well.

-btcwallet is not an SPV client and requires connecting to a local or remote btcd instance for asynchronous blockchain queries and notifications over websockets.
+ktcwallet is not an SPV client and requires connecting to a local or remote btcd instance for asynchronous blockchain queries and notifications over websockets.
 Full btcd installation instructions can be found [here](https://github.com/ktcsuite/ktcd).
 An alternative